 For Bengalis, food is one of the most essential aspects of their day to day lives.
 They are great food lovers.
-They are so obsessed about food that the man of the house goes to the market every day to buy fresh fish and vegetables which is a must in their daily menu.
+They are so obsessed with food that the man of the house goes to the market every day to buy fresh fish and vegetables which is a must in their daily menu.
 Rice & fish is a staple ingredient in their meal for the people of Bengal.
 With numerous rivers, ponds, and lakes packed with different varieties of fish.
 A typical Bengali needs to have fish in every meal.
 Otherwise, there is a feeling that the meal is incomplete.
 The fish markets in Bengal are always bustling with vendors eager to sell their products to every consumer.
-The most popular varieties of fish include Hilsa, Carp, Rui (Rohu), Prawns, Salmon, Magur and Bhakti.
+The most popular varieties of fish include Hilsa, Carp, Rui (Rohu), Prawns, Salmon, Magur, and Bhakti.

 Cooking flavorsome, nutritious meals is typically the responsibility of the women, who spend many hours in the kitchen preparing feasts for their families.
 Even the Brahmin Bengalis relish fish.
 Fish is a part of every festivity celebration.
 To lend a distinctive flavor to the fish, it is deep-fried in mustard oil and then cooked in gravy.
 More health-conscious Bengalis opt for steaming the fish, and it is also regularly sautéed with curd.
-Whether it’s a meat, fish or vegetable dish, the Bengalis know which ingredients to use to produce mouth-watering meals which both awaken and excite the taste buds.
+Whether it’s a meat, fish, or vegetable dish, the Bengalis know which ingredients to use to produce mouth-watering meals that both awaken and excite the taste buds.

 Traditional Bengali food always ends up with Mishti and Doi(sweet curd).
 Bengali food is famous for its Mishti’s (sweets).
 The most popular Bengali sweets are Rasogolla, which is enjoyed by every people in the country.
 Bengali Meal is a ritual in itself.
 Bengalis spend not only a great deal of time thinking about the food but also on its preparation and eating.
 Most of the communities in Bengal will eat meat or fish, with people from all areas of the region sharing very similar eating habits; something that is rarely seen in India.
-They try to utilize all elements of the vegetables, creating dishes which include rejected stalks, leaves and peels.
+They try to utilize all elements of the vegetables, creating dishes that include rejected stalks, leaves, and peels.